dumiqo/booklist/README.md

 - [x] A Brief History of Time [📖](https://www.goodreads.com/book/show/3869.A_Brief_History_of_Time)
 - [x] The Greatest Show on Earth: The Evidence for Evolution [📖](https://www.goodreads.com/book/show/6117055-the-greatest-show-on-earth)
 - [x] Bleu: Histoire d'une couleur [📖](https://www.amazon.fr/Bleu-histoire-couleur-Michel-Pastoureau/dp/2020204754)
+- [ ] ⭐️ ‼️ **A List of Successes That Can Change the World: Essays Dedicated to Philip Wadler on the Occasion of His 60th Birthday (Lecture Notes in Computer Science)** [📖](http://www.springer.com/la/book/9783319309354)
 - [ ] ⭐️ ‼️ **p53: The Gene that Cracked the Cancer Code** [📖](https://www.goodreads.com/book/show/22524794-p53)
 - [ ] ⭐️ ‼️ **Half Girlfriend** [📖](https://www.goodreads.com/book/show/22874559-half-girlfriend)
 - [ ] ⭐️ ‼️ **How to Talk to Anyone: 92 Little Tricks for Big Success in Relationships** [📖](https://www.goodreads.com/book/show/35210.How_to_Talk_to_Anyone)